8ta4/blog/drafts/Looking for a systematically built dataset of small talk questions.md

 I asked on r/datasets about frequency-based datasets for small talk questions but didn't get anywhere.
 I'm still looking for a resource like this, though I've refined what I'm after.

-I want this data because I want to treat social skills training like test prep.
+I want this data because I treat social skills training like test prep.
 I want to practice with the questions most likely to appear in a conversation.

 I have a few requirements for the data: